tcltk/tcl/doc/dev/strings.md

 In 2017, the trunk of Tcl development was turned over to work on the Tcl 9.0 release.
 This focused attention again on how best to revise the string representation for that new milestone.
+Following the example of earlier alphabet expansions, it appears clear that for improved Unicode support, we need the Tcl 9 alphabet to include the set of all unicode scalar values.
+Also following prior examples, it seems desirable to strictly grow the alphabet so that all strings representable in Tcl 8 remain representable in Tcl 9.
+Achieving both would mean a Tcl 9 alphabet that is a (super?)set of the union of UCS-2 and Unicode scalar values.
 The history of Tcl string values in releases 8.6.7 and later felt the influence of that focus, and are best discussed after some attention to Tcl's string representations.